 What’s more, the sticky sap covering the orchid leaves will block the stomata from doing proper gas exchange.
 If the orchid is unable to get carbon dioxide for its basic functions, over time, it will start to show stunted growth.

-How To Remove Sticky Residue From Your Orchid
+How To Clean Sticky Orchid Leaves

+So, how do you clean sticky orchid leaves?
+It’s actually very easy.
 When you notice sticky sap on your orchid leaves, take a damp paper towel or soft cloth and gently wipe it off.
 Be sure you support the orchid leaf from the other side so that you don’t accidentally cause the leaf to crack or split.

-If you use warm water to wet the cloth, this will help break down the sticky substance and make it easier to get off.
+If you use warm water to wet the cloth, this will help break down the sticky sap and make it easier to get off.
 Make sure you get all the sticky areas so that insects don’t end up coming to your orchid.

 If you are having trouble getting the sticky substance to come off, you can try using a mild, soapy solution to get it off.
-Mix a few drops of a mild detergent (such as dish soap) in a cup of warm water.
+Mix a few drops of a mild detergent (such as a mild dish soap) in a cup of warm water.
 Dip your paper towel of cloth in this soapy solution and gently rub the stubborn sticky sap off your orchid leaves or stem.

 Then, be sure to wash off the soapy residue with water.
 Either hold the orchid leaf under gently running water, or use a clean wet cloth to wipe off the soap.
 Dry the orchid leaves afterward.

-I’ve talked about what to do about clear sticky residue on an orchid, but there are times when you may come across a sticky area that is actually brown or black in color.
+I’ve talked about what to do about clear sticky sap on an orchid, but there are times when you may come across a sticky area that is actually brown or black in color.
 If you see any brown or black sticky, wet areas on your orchid, take note!
 This is usually a sign of a bacterial or fungal infection.